Harish-2502/CCC-Team-72/couchdb/README.md

 done
 ```

-Restarts containers to pick-up changes to CouchDB configurations
+Restart containers to pick-up changes to CouchDB configurations
 ```
 for cont in "${conts[@]}"; do docker restart ${cont}; done sleep 3
 ```

-Sets the CouchDB cluster (deleting the default nonode@nohost node from the configuration)
+Set the CouchDB cluster (deleting the default nonode@nohost node from the configuration)
 ```
 for node in "${nodes[@]}"; do
     curl -XPUT "http://${node}:5984/_node/_local/_config/admins/${user}" --data "\"${pass}\""